-Heather Hennerich is an editor with St. Louis Fed Public Affairs.
+Heather Hennerich is an editor with the St. Louis Fed External Engagement and Corporate Communications Division.

 Events that have a big adverse effect on the economy, like the COVID-19 crisis, can change perceptions of risk for a long time.

 Economic growth rates, the strength of a country’s institutions and the level of interest rates on federal debt help with evaluating whether a country has too much federal debt.